 Address: At the corner of Broadway St & Pacific Coast Hwy, Laguna Beach, CA 92651

-This fun park and beach have great carefree vibes and many fun activities to check out.
+This fun park and beach have great carefree vibes and many fun activities.
 Enjoy the sand volleyball courts, children’s playgrounds, half basketball courts, grassy picnic areas, well-maintained picnic tables, clean public restrooms, public showers, and generous benches for sitting and enjoying the scenery.

-It is connected with Heisler Park (mentioned above) and is conveniently located right on South Coast Highway.
-It is easy to access the park and adjoining beach, making it ideal for everyone.
+It is connected with Heisler Park (mentioned above) and is conveniently located on South Coast Highway.
+Access to the park and adjoining beach is easy, making it ideal for everyone.

-The tidal pools are especially beautiful and are a hotspot for scuba diving and snorkeling.
+The tidal pools are especially beautiful and hotspots for scuba diving and snorkeling.
 Parents of small children love to play in the water here; the rocks are generally not slippery, and it is easy to access the tidal pools.

-North Laguna Beach gives you great views of Bird Rock and easy access to the Inn at Laguna Beach, while South Laguna Beach offers easy access to a menagerie of delicious Southern California-style restaurants and fine dining.
+North Laguna Beach gives you great views of Bird Rock and easy access to the Inn at Laguna Beach.
+At the same time, South Laguna Beach offers easy access to a menagerie of delicious Southern California-style restaurants and fine dining.

 See Related: Best Beaches in Minnesota to Visit